dimastar2310/something_new/README.md

 # Welcome to my uplading and rotating img project Use vsCode

-# how you use it ?
+# how you use it? first fork clone or download it.

 ![Alt text](https://github.com/dimastar2310/something_new/blob/main/images/vs_code1.jpg)